 Many US residents occupy the Scandinavian cruise operator’s routes in Europe, getting a better sense of what those cities and their history has to offer.
 But for US residents and visitors to the States, this sort of cruise offers something unique when compared to Viking’s other choices.

-In the past, I have been on exactly one cruise of any kind.
-It’s not how I usually travel.
+In the past, I have been on only an ocean cruise, nothing like the ships Viking offers.
 When I saw this press release, it piqued my interest.
-I showed it others who also had never considered cruising let alone river cruises and all seemed intrigued.
+I showed it to others who also had never considered cruising let alone river cruises and all seemed intrigued.
 There’s some charm to a Huck Finn trip down the Mississippi.

 What do you think?
 Have you taken a river cruise before?
 If not, does this product seem like something that would interest you?